RaulCPena/zillow-estimate-home-value/README.md

 - [ ] visualize as many combinations of variables
 - [ ] identify which independent variables are correlated with the dependent
 - [ ] summarize takaways and conclusions
-#### Feature Selection:
-- [ ] have the dataframe with the features to be used to build the model
-- [ ] have we chosen all the features needed that will be helpful
-- [ ] use `feature_selection.py` to run whatever functions that will create the dataframe that contains all the best features that will be used to model the data

 #### Modeling & Evaluation:
 - [ ] develop a regression model that performs better than a baseline.